Fin-Software/fin/README.md

-# Fin, A Friendly Systems Language
+# Fin, an Ergonomic Systems General-Purpose Programming Language for the Joy of Programming

 > Extension: .fn.
 Governing implementation license: Apache-2.0.

 ---

+#### (This file is currently hot garbage I haven't wanted to deal with.)

 ## Language Features